Pre-assigning Participants to Zoom Breakout Rooms

-- Then you will need to click the Edit this Meeting button on the bottom-right of the page to access the Meeting's Settings.
+- Then you will need to click the Edit button on the bottom-left of the page to access the Meeting's Settings.

-- Scroll down to the Meeting Options area and check both the Enable join before host box and the Breakout Room pre-assign box.
+- Scroll down to the Meeting Options area, click Show to expand it, and check both the Mute participants upon entry box and the Breakout Room pre-assign box.